 (Only use large and sturdy bottles that keep the needles from poking out).

 The Burbank Recycle Center's Drop Zone does not accept paint for drop off.
 Please go to Paintcare.org for a listing of convenient local drop off options.

-The Burbank Recycle Center's Drop Zone only accepts e-waste, batteries, bulbs and used motor oil and antifreeze.
-Please go here for information on HHW (household hazardous waste) and responsible drop off options.
+The Burbank Recycle Center's Drop Zone only accepts e-waste, batteries, toner cartridges, bulbs and used motor oil and antifreeze.
+Please check out the Where it Goes guide here for information on HHW (household hazardous waste) and responsible drop off options.

 If your business has a large amount of materials, it is recommended that you work with a specialized HHW collection company that can serve your specific needs.
 View the City of Los Angeles Conditionally Exempt Small Quality Generator (CESQG) program (PDF) for additional information.

 8:00 a.m. - 4:00 p.m.

 Monday through Friday